-Smoky Ratatouille with Goat Cheese and Pine Nuts is an easy 25 minute recipe based on the French classic.
-This version is topped with fresh goat cheese and pine nuts and it’s naturally grain-free and vegetarian.
-Just omit the goat cheese to make it vegan!
+Here’s how to make Ratatouille on the stove top!
+It is an easy 25 minute recipe based on the classic French stew.
+This version is topped with fresh goat cheese and pine nuts.

 - ¼ cup extra-virgin olive oil

 - 1 large sweet onion, diced

 - 2 teaspoons smoked paprika

 - 3 cups cubed zucchini and or yellow squash, about ¾ pound

 - 3 cups cubed eggplant, about ½ pound